 Islam teaches tolerance.
 It is one of the prominent characteristics of Islamic civilization.
 Tolerance is the essence of any peaceful society.
 Rather, tolerance promotes peace.

-For example, if we start to overlook others’ flaws, forgive others’ mistakes and bear with the diverging opinions and beliefs; as a result, society would become exemplary peaceful.
+For example, if we start to overlook others’ flaws, forgive others’ mistakes, and bear with the diverging opinions and beliefs; as a result, society would become exemplary and peaceful.

 In Surah al-Baqarah, Ayat 256, Allah says,